YashPatankar483/Gen-AI-Learning/README.md

-# DSA-Practice
+# Gen-AI-Learning
-This repo contains all the coding problem solutions and their resources if any.
+This repo contains my Learning about Genrative AI.